Jason-Jay-Mason/jamsite-website/README.md

 # JamSite website

-This is my site built with Sveltekit and Tailind CSS.
+This is the JamSite website built with Sveltekit and Tailind CSS.

 ## Getting this running on your system